pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 ----------------------------------
 Send class at point to Python3.2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-class-python3\.2-noswitch
 ------------------------------------
 Send class at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-class-python3\.2-dedicated
 -------------------------------------
-Send class at point to Python3.2 interpreter.
+Send class at point to Python3.2 unique interpreter.

 py-execute-class-python3\.2-dedicated-switch
 --------------------------------------------
-Send class at point to Python3.2 interpreter.
+Send class at point to Python3.2 unique interpreter and switch to result.

 py-execute-region-python
 ------------------------
-Send region at point to Python interpreter.
+Send the region to a common shell calling the python interpreter.

 py-execute-region-python-switch
 -------------------------------
-Send region at point to Python interpreter.
+Send the region to a common shell calling the python interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python-noswitch
 ---------------------------------
 Send region at point to Python interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-python-dedicated
 ----------------------------------
-Send region at point to Python interpreter.
+Send region at point to Python unique interpreter.

 py-execute-region-python-dedicated-switch
 -----------------------------------------
-Send region at point to Python interpreter.
+Send region at point to Python unique interpreter and switch to result.

 py-execute-region-ipython
 -------------------------
-Send region at point to IPython interpreter.
+Send the region to a common shell calling the ipython interpreter.

 py-execute-region-ipython-switch
 --------------------------------
-Send region at point to IPython interpreter.
+Send the region to a common shell calling the ipython interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-ipython-noswitch
 ----------------------------------
 Send region at point to IPython interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-ipython-dedicated
 -----------------------------------
-Send region at point to IPython interpreter.
+Send region at point to IPython unique interpreter.

 py-execute-region-ipython-dedicated-switch
 ------------------------------------------
-Send region at point to IPython interpreter.
+Send region at point to IPython unique interpreter and switch to result.

 py-execute-region-python3
 -------------------------
-Send region at point to Python3 interpreter.
+Send the region to a common shell calling the python3 interpreter.

 py-execute-region-python3-switch
 --------------------------------
-Send region at point to Python3 interpreter.
+Send the region to a common shell calling the python3 interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python3-noswitch
 ----------------------------------
 Send region at point to Python3 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-python3-dedicated
 -----------------------------------
-Send region at point to Python3 interpreter.
+Send region at point to Python3 unique interpreter.

 py-execute-region-python3-dedicated-switch
 ------------------------------------------
-Send region at point to Python3 interpreter.
+Send region at point to Python3 unique interpreter and switch to result.

 py-execute-region-python2
 -------------------------
-Send region at point to Python2 interpreter.
+Send the region to a common shell calling the python2 interpreter.

 py-execute-region-python2-switch
 --------------------------------
-Send region at point to Python2 interpreter.
+Send the region to a common shell calling the python2 interpreter.
+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python2-noswitch
 ----------------------------------
 Send region at point to Python2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-python2-dedicated
 -----------------------------------
-Send region at point to Python2 interpreter.
+Send region at point to Python2 unique interpreter.

 py-execute-region-python2-dedicated-switch
 ------------------------------------------
-Send region at point to Python2 interpreter.
+Send region at point to Python2 unique interpreter and switch to result.

 py-execute-region-python2\.7
 ----------------------------
-Send region at point to Python2.7 interpreter.
+Send the region to a common shell calling the python2.7 interpreter.

 py-execute-region-python2\.7-switch
 -----------------------------------
-Send region at point to Python2.7 interpreter.
+Send the region to a common shell calling the python2.7 interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python2\.7-noswitch
 -------------------------------------
 Send region at point to Python2.7 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-python2\.7-dedicated
 --------------------------------------
-Send region at point to Python2.7 interpreter.
+Send region at point to Python2.7 unique interpreter.

 py-execute-region-python2\.7-dedicated-switch
 ---------------------------------------------
-Send region at point to Python2.7 interpreter.
+Send region at point to Python2.7 unique interpreter and switch to result.

 py-execute-region-jython
 ------------------------
-Send region at point to Jython interpreter.
+Send the region to a common shell calling the jython interpreter.

 py-execute-region-jython-switch
 -------------------------------
-Send region at point to Jython interpreter.
+Send the region to a common shell calling the jython interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-jython-noswitch
 ---------------------------------
 Send region at point to Jython interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-jython-dedicated
 ----------------------------------
-Send region at point to Jython interpreter.
+Send region at point to Jython unique interpreter.

 py-execute-region-jython-dedicated-switch
 -----------------------------------------
-Send region at point to Jython interpreter.
+Send region at point to Jython unique interpreter and switch to result.

 py-execute-region-python3\.2
 ----------------------------
-Send region at point to Python3.2 interpreter.
+Send the region to a common shell calling the python3.2 interpreter.

 py-execute-region-python3\.2-switch
 -----------------------------------
-Send region at point to Python3.2 interpreter.
+Send the region to a common shell calling the python3.2 interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python3\.2-noswitch
 -------------------------------------
 Send region at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-python3\.2-dedicated
 --------------------------------------
-Send region at point to Python3.2 interpreter.
+Send region at point to Python3.2 unique interpreter.

 py-execute-region-python3\.2-dedicated-switch
 ---------------------------------------------
-Send region at point to Python3.2 interpreter.
+Send region at point to Python3.2 unique interpreter and switch to result.

 py-execute-buffer-python
 ------------------------